Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs: Methods

-\paragraph{Data records for Task 2.} In the second experimental task, LLMs are assessed using three well-known psychometric tools: the Mathematics Self-Efficacy Scale (MSES \cite{nielsen2003psychometric}, 9 items), the Abbreviated Math Anxiety Scale (AMAS \cite{hopko2003abbreviated}, 9 items), and the Mathematics Self-Efficacy and Anxiety Questionnaire (MSEAQ \cite{may2009mathematics}, 28 items).
-These scales help measure mathematics-related anxiety and the self-confidence of the simulated humans and AI assistants (LLMs) in their problem-solving skills.
-Listing \ref{lst:meds_task2} contains an example of the data for Task 2.
+\paragraph*{Data records for Task 2.} In the second experimental task, LLMs were assessed using three well-known psychometric tools: the Mathematics Self-Efficacy Scale (MSES \cite{nielsen2003psychometric}, 9 items), the Abbreviated Math Anxiety Scale (AMAS \cite{hopko2003abbreviated}, 9 items), and the Mathematics Self-Efficacy and Anxiety Questionnaire (MSEAQ \cite{may2009mathematics}, 28 items).
+These scales measure mathematics-related anxiety and the confidence of human shadows and AI assistants in their problem-solving skills.